spooseh/larmexShiny/README.md

 -   detailed instructions in [larmexShiny/www/Instructions.md](https://github.com/spooseh/larmexShiny/www/Instructions.md)

 ### Not interested in a GUI?
+The following steps walk you through the workflow of fitting some simulated data and hopefully demonsterate how to treat your own.
 Once "larmexShiny" is installed in R:
-- access a sumulated data
+- access the simulated data included in the package
     * `simMood <- system.file("extdata", "simMood.csv", package="larmexShiny")`
-- create an object holding the setting
+- create an object holding the data and settings
     * `obj1 <- LARMExFit$new()`
     * `?LARMExFit` for more information
 - assign raw data, long, single or multiple subjects, dataframe